lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **No skipping.** Requests must run in order.
 A request that is no longer valid must still run before the queue can move forward.
 We do not add a skip function because it would add on-chain complexity.
 This assumption holds only while EIP-7002 fees are low; the FWR-only fallback does not remove already queued PWRs.
 - **No choice at execution time.** Because the order is fixed, the executor cannot optimize it later, for example to reduce FWR sweep delay.
 This is acceptable because CMv2 should mostly use PWRs.
 CSM instances (`0x01` and `0x02`) do not support PWRs because of their FIFO stake-distribution mechanism and the need for a key to remain fully bonded.
 - **PWR/FWR concurrency.** PWRs and FWRs share the same EIP-7002 throughput.
-VEBO manages this through ordering and batching.
+The TWO manages this through ordering and batching.
 They can also conflict for one validator: a pending PWR blocks a later FWR, and the later request is rejected by the CL and must be sent again (see [Shared iterator mechanics](#shared-iterator-mechanics) and [Security Considerations](#security-considerations)).

 #### Deprecating the Ejector as the primary tool

 The Ejector cannot process PWRs, and the new system expects few FWRs.
-Historical mainnet data shows that EIP-7002 fee spikes are short and end before VEBO could react.
+Historical mainnet data shows that EIP-7002 fee spikes are short and end before the TWO could react.
 With fewer validators and no planned reduction in EIP-7002 throughput, request fees should remain reasonable.
 The Ejector therefore becomes a **fallback**, used only when `disablePartialWithdrawals()` enables FWR-only operation.

 #### Removing exit delay verification and late-exit penalties